QianhuiWan/MethylationArray_Placenta/README.md

 Filtration of unwanted probes followed with background and dye bias correction and normalisation.

-* Different types of unwanted probes (including detectionP>0.01, BeadCount<3 in 95% samples, cross-reactive probes, probes related with SNPs, and probes on X, Y chromosomes) were filtered
+* Different types of unwanted probes (including detection P>0.01, BeadCount<3 in 95% samples, cross-reactive probes, probes related with SNPs, and probes on X, Y chromosomes) were filtered

 * Background noise and dye bias were corrected using `preprocessENmix` package.